humdrum-tools/humdrum-documentation/tool/cbr/index.md

 ### COMMAND

-**cbr** \-- translate frequency data to critical band rate, according to Moore & Glasberg\'s equation
+**cbr** &mdash; translate frequency data to critical band rate, according to Moore & Glasberg's equation

 On-line documentation is not currently available for this command.